 Many statutes forbid discrimination against women in the workplace, including the Equal Pay Act and Title VII of the Civil Rights Act.
 To claim protection effectively, it helps to have an understanding of the scope of each law — and the basic rules for filing complaints.

-This article by TELG principal Adam Augustine Carter and TELG managing principal R. Scott Oswald was published by The NAWIC IMAGE on March 2, 2015.
+TELG principal Adam Augustine Carter and TELG managing principal R. Scott Oswald was published by The NAWIC IMAGE on March 2, 2015.
 The full article is available as a PDF on our site.

 Chipping Away at the Glass Ceiling: An overview of employee protections for women in the workplace